FredH2O/my-portfolio/README.md

 Here's the foundation upon which this portfolio is built:

+🛠 Tech Stack
+This portfolio is rooted in a powerful and expressive tech stack:

-- ⚛️ [React](https://reactjs.org) – for a dynamic and component-driven UI
+⚛️ React – for a dynamic and component-driven UI

-- 🔷 [TypeScript](https://www.typescriptlang.org) – adding type safety and clarity
+🔷 TypeScript – adding type safety and clarity

-- 🌐 [Next.js](https://nextjs.org) – for powerful server-side rendering and routing
+🌐 Next.js – for powerful server-side rendering and routing

-- 💨 [Tailwind CSS](https://tailwindcss.com) – for utility-first, responsive styling
+💨 Tailwind CSS – for utility-first, responsive styling

+🎨 React Bits – for elegant, reusable UI components that elevate the user experience

+🌀 Framer Motion – for smooth, intuitive animations that bring the interface to life

-- 🚀 [Vercel](https://vercel.com) – for seamless deployment and global delivery
+🚀 Vercel – for seamless deployment and global delivery

 ## ✨ Features